 And they cast lots for each gate, the small as well as the great, according to their father’s house.
 The lot for the East Gate fell to Shelemiah.
 Then they cast lots for his son Zechariah, a wise counselor, and his lot came out for the North Gate; to Obed-Edom the South Gate, and to his sons the storehouse.
 To Shuppim and Hosah the lot came out for the West Gate, with the Shallecheth Gate on the ascending highway; watchman opposite watchman.
 On the east were six Levites, on the north four each day, on the south four each day, and for the storehouse two by two.
 As for the Parbar on the west, there were four on the highway and two at the Parbar.
 These were the divisions of the gatekeepers among the sons of Korah and among the sons of Merari.

 a.
 They cast lots for each gate: They determined the order and arrangement of the service for the gatekeepers the same way that they determined the order and arrangement for the priests in their service.

 b.
-The small as well as the great: This means that David let the Lord decide when it came to organizing and ordering these offices, and he did not let prestige or position determine thei appointments.
+The small as well as the great: This means that David let the LORD decide when it came to organizing and ordering these offices, and he did not let prestige or position determine their appointments.

 i.
 “Our method is not that of casting lots, but of seeking the direct guidance of the Spirit.
 But we need to remember that in our choice of men for office in the work of the Church of God, the things of privilege, which too often count in human affairs, must have no weight with us.”
 (Morgan)